cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Some objects may be saved with key, which contains a Protobuf message type.
 Such keys are long.
 We could save a lot of space if we can map Protobuf message types in varints.

 TODO: finalize this or move to another ADR.

-## Migration

-Using the new store will require a migration.
-2 Migrations are proposed:
-1. Genesis export -- it will reset the blockchain history.
-2. In place migration: we can reuse `UpgradeKeeper.SetUpgradeHandler` to provide the migration logic:

-    ```go
-app.UpgradeKeeper.SetUpgradeHandler("adr-40", func(ctx sdk.Context, plan upgradetypes.Plan, vm module.VersionMap) (module.VersionMap, error) {

-    storev2.Migrate(iavlstore, )

-    // RunMigrations returns the VersionMap
-    // with the updated module ConsensusVersions
-    return app.mm.RunMigrations(ctx, vm)
-})
-    ```

-    The `Migrate` function will read all entries from the save them to the AD-40 combined KV store.
-Cash layer should not be used and the operation must finish with a single Commit call.

 ## Consequences